lmarkley/lmarkley.github.io/_posts/2015-07-31-favorite-apps.md

 			return 0;

 My personal opinion is that Pythonista is the most useful, most well-crafted application I have ever used or heard of.
 The developer is an artist as much as he is a gifted programmer.
 I recommend it to beginning and advanced programmers alike.

+*Update*: I have been on the Pythonista forums more often of late and I have to say that the developer is dedicated to his users; I asked a question on the forum and got a response that same night.

 ### The ultimate remote access utility bundle: Prompt 2, Transmit, and Coda